ChielBruin/Gitcovery/README.md

 # Print the name of all the files
 git.for_each_file(lambda x: print(x.path))
 ```
+The reference guide `REFERENCE.md`(BETA) and the examples will give you a more in-depth overview of the module.

 ## Installation
 To install the module simply run `pip install .` in the root of this repository.